-The date of our next Open House will be determined and published when we are once again operational.
+The date of our next Virtual Open House will be on TBD.
 If you would like to get on our list and reserve a spot, sign up now!

 Interested in aviation, youth leadership or service to your country?
 If so, the United States Air Force Auxiliary is for you!